-A contract between an investor and an investment house at the end of which the parties exchange the difference between the opening price and the closing price of the underlying asset of the specified financial instrument.
-It does not involve buying or selling the underlying asset, only agreeing to receive or pay the movement in its share price.
-A Contract For Difference allows the investor to gain access to the movement in the share price by depositing a small amount of cash known as margin.
-The investor may reason that the asset price will rise, by buying ("long" position) or fall, by selling ("short" position).
-If the investor trades long, dividends are received and interest is paid.
-If the investor trades short, dividends are paid and interest is received
+A Contract For Difference is a derivative.
+It is a contract between the Company and a third party at the end of which the parties exchange the difference between the opening price and the closing price of the underlying asset of the specified financial instrument.
+It does not involve the Company buying or selling the underlying asset, only agreeing to receive or pay the movement in its share price.
+A Contract For Difference allows the Company to gain access to the movement in the share price by depositing a small amount of cash known as margin.
+The Company may reason that the asset price will rise, by buying ("long" position) or fall, by selling ("short" position).
+If the Company trades long, dividends are received and interest is paid.
+If the Company trades short, dividends are paid and interest is received.